The History of WNFIN

 In October 2013, the two blogs, Write Nonfiction NOW! and Write Nonfiction in November!, were combined.
 All the great content from both - including the 30 days of WNFIN/NaNonFiWriMo posts dating back to 2007 - now resides on Write Nonfiction NOW!
 The yearly WNFIN challenge and all the NaNonFiWriMo events and announcements take place on the one site.
 Additionally, a forum was put into place two years in a row, making it much easier to “register,” report on progress, ask questions, and converse with other participants on topics raised by guest bloggers or by participants.
 This forum was not overly successful and tended to be silent by about the middle of November.
 Therefore, all activity was moved to the WNFIN Facebook page, which exists all year long.

-This year - 2018 - again brings changes to the WNFIN program.
-The blog posts featured on Write Nonfiction NOW! will focus on productivity and writing performance.
-Nina, who is a Certified High Performance Coach as well as an Author and Blog Coach, wants to help writers level up their productivity and success during WNFIN - and all year long.
+The next year again brought changes to the WNFIN program.
+The blog posts featured on Write Nonfiction NOW! focused on productivity and writing performance.
+Nina, who is a Certified High Performance Coach as well as an Author and Blog Coach, strives to help writers level up their productivity and success during WNFIN - and all year long.

 Also, instead of just four video interviews, Nina included nine interviews as part of the “WNFIN Summit.”
 These videos are archived in the Nonfiction Writers’ University (NFWU) for members of the Masters program, but the Summit can be purchased here.